Localizing a Glossary

 To distinguish the changes made to the glossary between past and current versions, you can follow these steps:

-In case of translation variants, the history will look like this:
+In the case of translation variants, the history will look like this:

 📝Note